-The TACC for the Western Zone in 2022/23 was 246 tonnes (t), the subsequent 2023/24 TACC was reduced to 242t, this reduction took place to align with the rebuilding plan under the new harvest strategy.
-The new harvest strategy will continue to pursue stock rebuilding resulting in increasing catch rates.
+The TACC for the Western Zone in 2023/24 TACC was to 242t, which was a reduction from 246 tonnes (t) in 2022/23 to align with the rebuilding plan under the new harvest strategy.
+The modelling underpinning the new harvest strategy was updated in early 2024 to incorporate new recruitment information.
+The resulting change to the CPUE-TACC tables resulted in an increase to 245t.
+The new harvest strategy will continue to pursue stock rebuilding and resultant increasing catch rates.

 Overall, the stock indicators in the Western Zone continue to show improvement.
-The standardised catch per unit effort (CPUE) improved from 0.74kg/pot-lift in 2021/22 to 0.79 in 2022/23.
+The standardised catch per unit effort (CPUE) improved from 0.74kg/pot-lift in 2021/22 to 0.78 in 2022/23 and remained at 0.78 in 2023/24.
 The pre-recruit index (PRI) indicates the abundance of undersize lobsters.
 This reached a record low in 2015/16.
 Despite increasing slowly, it remained close to this record low over the subsequent three years.
-In the last two years the PRI has been at a level marginally above the threshold level (1.83 in 2022/23 compared with the 1.67 undersize / pot-lift threshold level).
+In the last four years the PRI has been at a level marginally above the threshold level (1.82 in 2023/24 compared with the 1.67 undersize / pot-lift threshold level).

-Egg production has been relatively consistent in recent year, in 2022/23 egg production was at 23.0% which is above the 20% limit reference point.
+Egg production has been declining slightly the last three years.
+In 2023/24 egg production was at 22.4% which is above the 20% limit reference point.
 A new alternative method used for calculating egg production confirms that egg production is above the 20% reference point with near certainty.

-Biomass has been increasing slowly from a recent low in 2008/09, however had a small decrease in 2022/23.
-The decrease in the most recent year is due to a known inconsistency between the length-frequency data and CPUE which is being resolved through the development of a new assessment approach in 2024.
+Biomass had been increasing slowly from a recent low in 2008/09, however slightly decreased the last four years to 851t in 2023/24.
 Recruitment has been below the long-term average since 2007/08.
-The pre recruit index has been at a similar level in the last three years which is above the new threshold level.
+The pre recruit index has been at a similar level in the last three years, exhibiting a slight downward trend, which is above the new threshold level.
 This threshold level has been reduced in the new harvest strategy as the harvest strategy places greater emphasis on using conservative TACs to manage the fishery and relies less on recruitment of pre-recruits to support catches in the near future.